 We’re gearing up for a big day.
 Ernesto should be gone by tomorrow.
-So yes a boston butt will get rubbed down this afternoon to hit the smoke tomorrow morning.
-It’s a small one and the goofy butcher trimmed it too much but we’ll make it work.
+So yes, a Boston butt will get rubbed down this afternoon to hit the smoke tomorrow morning.
+It’s a small one, and the goofy butcher trimmed it too much, but we’ll make it work.
 I’m not sure what else will be prepared yet.
 I need to complete the menu to make a run to the market after lunch.
-I did ask the baker to make a special cake – orange and blue with a white butter cream icing and chocolate gnash filling.
+I did ask the baker to make a special cake – orange and blue with white buttercream icing and chocolate gnash filling.
 The AU logo will be prominently displayed on the top.

 There’s plenty of other football on tomorrow.
-A few of my predictions:
+Here are a few of my predictions:

 - Soo-wee those pigs stink as they get beat by USC again, 34-10.